 All of our surgeries have a Travel Clinic and can offer travel health advice and vaccinations.

-At the appointment the nurse will perform a risk assessment of your trip and advise you of the recommended vaccinations.
 Some countries have a legal requirement that you provide a certificate to show you have received immunisations against certain diseases such as yellow fever.
 Malaria risk will also be assessed and medication prescribed if required.

 Vaccinations can be given at this initial consultation but some vaccinations require a course of injections so we would advise you contact the surgery as soon as your trip has been arranged to allow time for this.
 All travel vaccinations have to be paid for at the time they are given and most health insurance policies do not cover this.